opentoonz/opentoonz_docs/source/working_in_xsheet.rst

     <xsheet_html>	<page rows="50">	<page columns="10">	<info name="Company" value="Company name"/>	<info name="Name" value="Value"/></xsheet_html>

-By editing the ``page row``  and ``page columns``  values you can set the size of the table used for splitting the xsheet in sections.
-The size of the table allows you to fit each xsheet section to the paper size you want to use to print the xsheet on paper.
+By editing the ``page row``  and ``page columns``  values you can set the size of the table used for splitting the Xsheet in sections.
+The size of the table allows you to fit each Xsheet section to the paper size you want to use to print the Xsheet on paper.

 The ``info``  lines allows you to set information to be displayed in the header, for example the production name.